Phoenix616/PermissionsEx/README.md

-PermissionsEx is a powerful permissions plugin for Bukkit powered servers
+PermissionsEx is a powerful permissions plugin for Bungee powered servers

 For instuctions use https://github.com/PEXPlugins/PermissionsEx/wiki